decred/dcrwallet/rpc/documentation/api.md

 #### `GetAccountExtendedPubKey`

 The `GetAccountExtendedPubKey` method queries the wallet for an account pubkey.
-If the provided account number is beyond the current account index, then it returns an error.

 **Request:** `GetAccountExtendedPubKeyRequest`